-To set the current logging levels:
+To set the current logging levels

-- 1. Log in as administrator (jasperadmin by default). - 2.
+- 1. Log in as a system administrator (superuser by default). - 2.
 Select Manage > Server Settings and choose Log Settings in the left panel.

-Figure 9-1 System Log Settings
+Figure 110: System Log Settings

-- 3. In the list of loggers, use the drop-down selectors to change the log level for a given logger.
+- 3. In the list of loggers, use the dropdown selectors to change the log level for a given logger.
 Any change to a logging level on this page takes effect immediately, without restarting JasperReports Server. - 4.
-If you want to set a logger that is not listed on the page, enter its Java classname in the text field. - 5.
-Use the associated drop-down to set its logging level.
-When set, the new logger will take effect immediately.
+If you want to set a logger that is not listed on the page, scroll to the bottom of the page and enter its Java classname in the text field, for example: com.jaspersoft.ji.adhoc.action.AdhocCrosstabAjaxController - 5.
+Use the associated dropdown to set its logging level.
+When set, the new logger takes effect immediately.